 We took the train whenever possible, and were blown away by the beautiful coastal views out the train window.

 Food and snacks are available to purchase on the train, but there’s not much on offer, so be sure to stock up on food and drinks before you board!

 We booked our Vietnam train tickets through 12go.asia, a website where you can book transportation all over Southeast Asia.
 When booking your Vietnam train tickets be sure to book first class sleeper seats!
 The second class seating cars were often crowded, dirty, and hot, while the first class sleeper cars are clean and comfortable.
 It’s worth the extra money, trust me!

 Grab is a rideshare app similar to Uber, and it is very popular in Vietnam.
 We used Grab to get around all of the urban areas we visited in Vietnam and had nothing but positive experiences with it!

 Day 1-5 Ho Chi Minh City

-Ho Chi Minh City is the perfect first top for your one month Vietnam itinerary.
+Ho Chi Minh City is the perfect first stop for your one month Vietnam itinerary.
 Also referred to as Saigon, Ho Chi Minh City is the charming cultural center of Southern Vietnam.

 I have to admit, I was not excited to visit Ho Chi Minh.
 After having difficult experiences in Bangkok, Chiang Mai, and Phnom Penh I had settled into the idea that I would not enjoy any of the large cities in Southeast Asia.
 Boy was I wrong!

 Ho Chi Minh City is clean, visually stunning, and a LOT of fun!
-I only scheduled a 2 day stay there, and I so wish that I had given myself more time to explore, and to eat all the incredible street food on offer.
+We only scheduled a 2 day stay there, and I so wish that we had given ourselves more time to explore, and to eat all the incredible street food on offer.